tcmyths/tcmyths/docs/new-myth.md

 # How to suggest a new myth

-If you know of a technical communication myth that is not listed, add it as a comment below.
+If you know of a technical communication myth that is missing from this site, suggest it in the comments below.

-Include in your comment:
+**Include in your comment:**
 * A short description of the myth
-* Any references made about the myth such as in a blog post, a web article, carved in a stone tablet somewhere (attach a photo, in this case)
+* Any references made about the myth such as in a blog post, a web article, carved in a stone tablet somewhere (attach a photo, in this case, please)
-* Any other information about
+* Any other information about the myth.
+See an existing myth topic for the type of information I'm collecting.

 # What will happen to your suggestion?